mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 * For the OpenAI API configuration, if no model is explicitly passed into the microflow, there is a default model that will be used.
 * For the Azure OpenAI configuration, the model is already determined by the deployment in the [Azure OpenAI portal](https://oai.azure.com/portal).
 Any model explicitly specified will be ignored and hence can be left empty.

 In the context of chat completions, system prompts and user prompts are two key components that help guide the language model in generating relevant and contextually appropriate responses.
-For more information on prompt engineering see the [resources](#resources) section.
+For more information on prompt engineering, see the [Read More](#read-more) section.
 It varies per exposed microflow activity which prompts are required and how these must be passed, as described in the following sections.
 For more information, see the [ENUM_Role](#enum-role) section.

 #### 3.2.1 `Call Chat Completions API (without history)`